Everyday Habits That Support Brain Health After 60

 Racquet sports such as tennis or pickleball combine physical movement with visual tracking, reaction speed, and social interaction.
 Many people find these activities mentally stimulating in ways that go beyond simple exercise.

-Research summarized by the National Institutes of Health links regular physical activity to better cognitive function and brain resilience.
+Research summarized by the National Institutes of Health links regular physical activity with better cognitive function and brain resilience over time.

 NIH: Physical Activity and Brain Health